-Successful completion of the Master in Physician Assistant Studies degree at Grand Valley State University requires students meet certain intellectual and technical skills.
-The granting of a degree to a physician assistant student signifies that the holder is an individual prepared for employment as a PA.
-In such a professional role, the physician assistant can provide medical services in accordance with the applicable scope of practice laws.
+Successful completion of the MPAS degree does require students meet certain intellectual and technical skills.
+The granting of a degree to a PAS student signifies that the holder is an individual prepared for employment as a PA.
+In such a professional role, the PA can provide medical services in accordance with the applicable scope of practice laws.
 The PA must have the knowledge and skills to function in a broad variety of clinical situations and to render a wide spectrum of patient care.

 Technical and Intellectual Requirements